 - All you need to know about recycling at Recycle More (where to recycle what)

 - Recylenow is the national recycling campaign for England

 - Terracycle partners with companies to recycle many materials that aren't taken by local recycling collections, e.g. crisp packets, plastic sweet wrappers, petfood pouches and more. (see below for details of local collection points)

 - Love Food Hate Waste has practical tips for reducing food waste at home

 Composting advice or look at Charles Dowding's website

 Local (we'll keep adding to this as we find out more) Some of these will not be open during the pandemic so please check before making a journey and follow current government guidelines.

 - Waste and recycling bin collection days

 - Somerset Waste Partnership has information about our local recycling services and tips for how to reduce waste and recycle more.
-From 2020, they are rolling out a new waste collection service which will collect more materials that can be recycled.
+From June 2021, they are rolling out a new waste collection service in Bruton which will collect more materials that can be recycled.